On a generalization of affinoid varieties: Dagger affinoid subdomains

 for all $i,j$, so by the multiplicativity of $|\cdot|$ we have that for all $i$ and $j$

 For the other inclusion, let $x \in Y$ then it satisfies the relation

-for all $i$.
+for all $i$ .
 Since $|h(x)| |l (x)| \ne 0$, otherwise there is a common zero between the functions defining $Y$, one can cancel $l(x)$ from the above relation obtaining

-The same can be done for $g_j$ and $h$ proving the claim. \item Any Weierstrass is Laurent by definition.
-And by the previous point we see that for any Laurent we have the relation
+The same can be done for $g_j$ and $h$ in place of $f_i$ and $l$, proving the claim. \item Any Weierstrass subdomain is Laurent by definition.
+Furthermore, by the previous point we see that for any Laurent subdomain we have the relation